 Valerie is the award-winning author of 8 books, and the co-author and co-founder of Eight Step Recovery: Using The Buddha’s Teaching to Overcome Addiction.
 Since its publication, it has won the Best USA Book Award 2014 and Best International Book Award 2015 in the self motivational and self help category.
 Eight Step Recovery offers an alternative to the 12 step program for addiction.
 Eight Step meetings are now taking place in the UK, USA, Canada, Mexico, India and Finland.

-She also is the co-creator of Mindfulness Based Addiction Recovery (MBAR).
-Valerie is one of the leading African Descent voices in the field of Mindfulness and Addiction, and trains professionals to working in the field of addiction all over the world.
+Valerie is the co-creator of Mindfulness Based Addiction Recovery (MBAR).
+She is a certified professional Mindfulness Teacher, Recovery Coach, Life Coach, and a Compassionate Inquiry Facilitator and Practitioner.
+Valerie has been practicing mindfulness for over 30 years and is one of the leading African-descent voices in the field of mindfulness and addiction.
+She trains professionals working in the field of addiction all over the world.

 She also is the author of Detox Your Heart: Meditations for Emotional Trauma — a self-help guide on mindfulness of negative emotions.

 Valerie — also known as Vimalasara — was ordained into the Triratna Buddhist Community and is a senior teacher in this tradition.
 Although she works tirelessly in the field of mindfulness, the Buddhist teachings are an essential part of her personal practice.